calrissian/flowmix/README.md

 ###What is a flow?
-A flow is a processing pipeline that defines how to manipulate a set of data streams that it takes of orchestrating.
+A flow is a processing pipeline that defines how to manipulate a set of data streams.
 A flow runs in parallel, processing as many streams as possible at the same time.
 Flows also define algorithms that use sliding & tumbling windows, partitions, and aggregations to manage the data so that analytics and alerting can be orchestrated easily.

 ### Inputs and outputs